emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 Same SDKs and libraries can be used for servers.
 The only difference is that a server cannot interact with a Wallet, so it must have access to a Full Access key, which should be stored and accessed in a secure way.

-Also, another solution is available if a server uses a technology that doesn’t have Axion SDK available for - we can create a separate (micro)service using the Node.js, which would handle all blockchain interactions:
+Also, another solution is available if a server uses a technology that doesn’t have Fermi SDK available for - we can create a separate (micro)service using the Node.js, which would handle all blockchain interactions:

 <div align="center">